3drepo/3drepo.io/backend/src/v5/services/chat/README.md

   - Event name: `loggedOut`
   - Data format: `{ reason: "<string>" }`
   - Description: Used to notify the user if they have been logged out of the session

+### Container/Federation events
+The following events will be emitted if the user has subscribed to [Container/Federation notifications](#containerfederation-notifications).

+#### Container Settings Update
+  - Event name: `containerSettingsUpdate`
+  - Data format: `{ teamspace: "teamspace name", project: "project id", model: "container id", data: { /* Changes on container settings */}}`
+  - Description: Used to notify the user of any changes on the container settings.
+This will be triggered if there is a PATCH request, or any changes on the model status (i.e. updates from processing a new revision)

+#### Federation Settings Update
+  - Event name: `federationSettingsUpdate`
+  - Data format: `{ teamspace: "teamspace name", project: "project id", model: "federation id", data: { /* Changes on federation settings */}}`
+  - Description: Used to notify the user of any changes on the federation settings.
+This will be triggered if there is a PATCH request, or any changes on the model status (i.e. updates from processing editing the federation)